BlokasLabs/pisound-micro-docs/docs/index.md

 ### /dev/gpiochip* / gpiod / libgpiod

 The spiritual successor of `/sys/class/gpio` - exposing the digital I/O functionality through a character device and providing a more flexible way of configuring GPIOs through `ioctl` system calls.
 Fortunately, there's `gpiod` package as well as `libgpiod` that abstract all the tricky details into a set of utility programs and easy to use C/C++ APIs with bindings to other languages.

+This method only allows using the Pisound Micro pins as digital I/O.

 Some utilities from `gpiod` of particular interest are `gpiodetect`, `gpioinfo`, `gpioget`, `gpioset` and `gpiomon`.
 See [gpiod](gpiod-libgpiod.md) for more details.